Jean-Poul/Data-Science-Exam-Project/README.md

 Programming environment:
 Agile methods such as scrum(meetings and kanban board) and extreme programming(pair programming)
 Depending on scope of the project then DevOps might be applied to make a pipeline and use CI/CD.

-### Title of our project:
-The medias influence on the stock market

-### Brief annotation:
-Our focus will be to build a model which can analyze if news are negative or positive.
-The next step will be to evaluate if there is a direct correlation with these news articles and the stock price.
-We find it interesting to investigate the psychological aspect of news outlets and how they can affect peoples investment choices.
-Furthermore the stock market is notoriously unpredictable and therefore it is interesting to challange ourselves to build a model that can predict the trends in the market.
-We expect to find a correlation between news from well established news outlets and with some probability be able to predict the trend of the stock in focus.
-An end user of our results may be someone who wants to take the first step into investing/trading.
-Our model could be a tool to help newcommers to establish confidence in their investment/trade.

 This Github repository will be linked in Peergrade.